How to use a to-do list: Remembering Tasks Is Exhausting

 To-do lists and checklists are a great way of getting stuff done.
 Overwhelmed by the tasks we have to complete whether through procrastination or just a really hectic week.
 Trying to remember so much so nothing is forgotten can be challenging.

 We are not designed to remember everything due to the nature of our short-term memories.
-Nobody is capable of remembering everything so why not use a To-do list as a external memory aid.
+Nobody is capable of remembering everything so why not use a To-do list as an external memory aid.

 The simplicity of to-do lists and checklists allows you to remove that constant drone of tasks to-do from the mind which can overwhelm us onto paper.

-Working out what needs to be done, prioritise tasks, then slowly work through them one-by-one, and get that amazing buzz when you cross them off as complete.
+Working out what needs to be done, prioritising tasks, then slowly work through them one-by-one, and get that amazing buzz when you cross them off as complete.

 Breaking down complicated tasks into much smaller, more manageable tasks.